Drumcree Church

 Drumcree Parish Church, officially The Church of the Ascension, is the Church of Ireland parish church of Drumcree in County Armagh, Northern Ireland.
 It sits on a hill in the townland of Drumcree, outside Portadown.
-It is a site of historic significance and is a listed building.
+It is a site and structure of historic significance and is a listed building.

 There has been a church on the site since the Middle Ages.
-The foundation stone of the present church was laid on Ascension Day in 1855, and the church was consecrated the following year.
+At the time, the church was Roman Catholic.
+The foundation stone of the present Anglican church was laid on Ascension Day in 1855, and the church was consecrated the following year.
 The current rector is the Reverend Gary Galway, previous curate of St. Marks Parish in Portadown.
 The Church of Ireland parish of Drumcree has the same boundaries as the Roman Catholic parish of Drumcree.

 For several years in the 1990s, the church drew international attention as the scene of the Drumcree standoffs.
-Each year, the Protestant Orange Order marches to-and-from a service at the church on the Sunday before 12th July.
-Residents of the nearby Catholic district prevented the march from continuing through their neighbourhood.
+Each year, the Protestant Orange Order marches to-and-from a service at the church on the Sunday before 12th July, which commemorates the 1690 Protestant victory at the Battle of the Boyne.
+Residents of the nearby Catholic district resent this event and prevented the march from continuing through their neighbourhood.
 Thousands of Orangemen and loyalists gathered at Drumcree and violently tried to force their way through, but were held back by the security forces, who built large steel and barbed wire barricades.
 These yearly "sieges" of Drumcree ended in the early 2000s.

 History of the site

 Drumcree is the townland in which the church is located.
 Its name comes from Irish Droim Crí meaning "boundary ridge", most likely referring to the River Bann marking the boundary between the old districts of Clancann and Clanbrassil.

 There had been a church on the site since the Middle Ages.
-The parish of Drumcree was formed in 1110, comprising sixty-six townlands lying to the west of the Bann.
+The Christian/Catholic parish of Drumcree was formed in 1110, comprising sixty-six townlands lying to the west of the Bann.
 The first recorded vicar was David MacRalagen, who died in 1414.

 In September 1563, the powerful Irish chieftain Shane O'Neill of Tír Eoghain met the English Crown's representative Thomas Cusack at Drumcree.
-They agreed the 'Treaty of Drumcree', whereby the English would lawfully acknowledge Shane as Earl of Tyrone and chief of the O'Neill dynasty, but this never came to pass.
+They agreed to the 'Treaty of Drumcree', whereby the English would lawfully acknowledge Shane as Earl of Tyrone and chief of the O'Neill dynasty, but this never came to pass.

 The church and parish remained Catholic until after the Protestant Reformation and the English conquest of the area in the early 1600s.
 It is unclear what happened to the church during the Reformation, but a map of 1609 shows the church in ruins.

-Following the Ulster Plantation in 1610 a new and Protestant church was built.
+Following the Ulster Plantation in 1610, a new, Protestant church was built at this site.
 This was described as "a plain stone building rough cast and whitewashed".
 In 1812 a tower was built and in 1814 a church bell was installed.
 In 1826 the rector, Charles Alexander, had a new rectory built.